MicrosoftDocs/learn/learn-pr/azure/intro-to-governance/includes/4-management-groups.md

 ## Root management group for each organization

 After you select **Save** on your first management group, a root management group is created in the Azure Active Directory (Azure AD) organization.
 By default, the root management group's display name is **Tenant root group**.
 The ID is the Azure AD ID.
-After this group is created, all existing subscriptions in the directory are made children of the root management group.
-This ensures there's only one management group hierarchy within a directory.
+After this group is created, all existing subscriptions in the Azure AD organization are made children of the root management group.
+So there's only one management group hierarchy within an organization.

-Having a single hierarchy within the directory allows administrators to apply global access and policies that other customers within the directory can't bypass.
+Having a single hierarchy within the organization allows administrators to apply global access and policies that other users within the organization can't bypass.
 Anything assigned on the root applies to the entire hierarchy, which includes all management groups, subscriptions, resource groups, and resources within that Azure AD organization.

 The management group you create appears under the **Tenant root group**.